appgate/sdpctl/docs/sdpctl_token.md

 ## sdpctl token

-Perform actions related to token on the Appgate SDP Collective
+Perform actions on Admin, Claims and Entitlement tokens

 ### Synopsis

-The token command allows you to renew or revoke device tokens used in the Appgate SDP Collective.
+The token command allows you to renew or revoke tokens used in the Collective.

 ### Options